blnkfinance/blnk/README.md

 Every fintech product is made up of transactions — happening concurrently, moving all the time from one place to another.
 Sometimes, they will interact with parties outside of your application like cards, deposits, bank accounts, etc; sometimes, they happen within your application between user balances or to/fro your organization accounts.

-With Blnk, you get a full-service starting point for building, managing and operating money movement and store of value in a reliable, secure and scaleable way.
+With Blnk, you get a full-service starting point for building, managing and operating money movement and store of value in a reliable, secure and scalable way.
 Here are some use-cases of the Blnk Ledger:

 - [Multi-currency wallets](https://docs.blnkfinance.com/ledger/examples/multicurrency-wallets)
 - [Virtual card issuance](https://docs.blnkfinance.com/ledger/examples/virtual-cards-issuance)